 JUS5903 – Supreme Courts, Politics and Rule of Law in Europe: Past, Present and Future

 Democracy and rule of law are two main pillars in the modern western state model.
 This state model has its origin in Europe in the middle of the 12th century, when ideas and structures concerning rule of law were developed.
 Ideas and structures concerning democracy were chiefly developed from the 18th century onwards.
 The relation between rule of law and democracy has since then been regularly debated, with the Supreme Court’s making of precedent and review of legislation as ever returning themes.
-The transnationalization of law has caused a shift of focus and of activity from the legislator to the judiciary, and more specific from Parliament to Supreme Court.
-By studying the history of European Supreme Court models, their role in politics and rule of law today, the analysis might – with acknowledged uncertainty – also be used to predict the future development of the relationship between democracy and rule of law, and the role of Supreme Courts in this development.
+The transnationalization of law has caused a shift in focus and of activity from the legislator to the judiciary, and more specific from Parliament to Constitutional and Supreme Court.
+By studying the development of European Supreme Court models, their role in politics and rule of law today, the analysis might – with acknowledged uncertainty – also be used to predict the future development of the relationship between democracy and rule of law, and the role of Supreme Courts in this development.

 You may register for this course if you have admission to a Master’s programme at UiO or the faculty's exchange programme.
 You can also register for this course if you do not have admission to any programme at UiO, but meet the formal prerequistites.

 All students are required meet the formal prerequistites.

 Have you met the formal prerequisites at another institution than the University of Oslo, and the results are not formally registered at UiO, you must apply for admission to courses at Master’s level .
 Students with admission to Master’s degree programmes at other faculties than The Faculty of Law must also apply for admission.

 - Passed 1st - 3rd year of the 5-years degree Master of Laws (Master i rettsvitenskap at UiO) (or exams that qualify for exemption for these) or